Source: Telstra Business Women’s Awards

 “Once I finished high school at Holroyd, I was given a full scholarship to study nursing at Sydney University and now I’m in my second year of nursing, and next year hopefully I will be graduating as a nurse,” she said.

 But it hasn’t all been smooth sailing for Mahdia.
-Because of her visa status, she had to overcome many hurdles in order to continue her education after school.
+Because of her visa status, she had to overcome many hurdles to continue her education after school.

 Mahdia is now working part-time as a child care educator.
 After she graduates, she plans to do a one-year graduate program to finalise her qualification.
 In future, she hopes to continue her education by studying for a master’s degree.

 “I wish people would judge refugees from a different perspective.
-You might have not liked the way we came to Australia but we came here for safety, better education and better life.
-These all sound so cliché but you wouldn’t truly understand it unless you actually experienced not having those in your life,” she said.
+You might not have liked the way we came to Australia, but we came here for safety, better education and a better life.
+These all sound so cliché, but you wouldn’t truly understand it unless you actually experienced not having those in your life,” she said.

-“I wish people would understand that refugee is just a label and underneath it all we are all humans, we are all equal, and refugees have dreams and hopes for a better future like everyone else does.”
+“I wish people would understand that a refugee is just a label and underneath it all, we are all humans, we are all equal, and refugees have dreams and hopes for a better future like everyone else does.”

-To find out how you can support people like Mahdia to achieve their full potential, click here.
+You can support people like Mahdia to achieve their full potential by donating to SSI.

 Fast forward to September this year and Elaha was on the stage at the inaugural SSI Mosaic Gala talking about the important role education has played in her life.